demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

 draft: true
 ---

 In the [last blog post]({{<relref "ranging-items-in-marketplaces.md">}}), we processed the messages from IBM-MQ and relayed the information to the marketplace.
-In this blog post, we are going to focus on adding cron job to our existing infrastructure.
+In this blog post, we are going to focus on adding cron jobs to our existing infrastructure.
 The cron jobs pull the data from the marketplace, perform some transformation and send it to the Order Management System(OMS) via IBM-MQ.

 > This blog post is a part 8 of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}).

-We will be following the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in this implemenation as well by keeping the Cron job infrastructure at the application boundary.
+We will be following the [Functional Core, Imperative Shell](https://www.destroyallsoftware.com/talks/boundaries) technique in this implementation as well by keeping the Cron job infrastructure at the application boundary.

 ## Leveraging Quartzite

 We are going to leverage [Quartzite](http://clojurequartz.info/), scheduling library for Clojure to create and run cron jobs in our project.
-Quartzite is a Clojure wrapper of Java's [Quartz Job Scheduler](http://www.quartz-scheduler.org/), one of the most powerful and feature rich open source scheduling tools.
+Quartzite is a Clojure wrapper of Java's [Quartz Job Scheduler](http://www.quartz-scheduler.org/), one of the widely used and feature-rich open-source scheduling tools.

 ### Initializing the Scheduler